rpellerin/rpellerin.github.io/content/on-storing-passwords-in-a-safe-way.md

 - Automatic generation of passwords
 - [Cross platform](https://www.passwordstore.org/#other): Linux, Android and Firefox plugin at least
 - I can easily save a backup file with all my passwords on my personal cloud
-- 2FA management (actually Pass can save any arbitraty data, it's essentially made up of encrypted flat text files)
+- 2FA management (actually Pass can save any arbitraty data, it's essentially made up of encrypted plain text files)
 - Super easily backupable (zip the directory, that's all) on my personal cloud

 #### Cons

 - Not very user friendly
-- I must trust binaries, specifically the Android app and Firefox binary; the Linux binary has all my trust though
+- I must trust binaries, specifically the Android app and Firefox binary; the Linux script has all my trust though (yes, `pass` is a script)

 ### Dashlane and Lastpass